 Sometimes the Common Application essay prompts steer your brain into coming up with forgettable topics.

 Remember that the Common App tries to “make sure that every applicant can find a home within the essay prompts,” which means they develop a series of topics that connect with most students’ experiences.
 The problem, though, is that if you start with the essay prompts rather than with yourself and what you feel is important for admissions officers to know about you, you’ll likely wind up focusing on something really common.

 - Process is fascinating.
 The college application process tends to get you obsessed with your accomplishments, but don’t forget the middle!
 Let’s say you want to write about “a topic, idea, or concept you find so engaging that it makes you lose all track of time.”
-You want to come up with scenes that show (not just tell) you working on this idea.
-Maybe your mind was blown by a single sentence in a book you were reading and it sparked a series of independent research projects.
+Come up with scenes that show (not just tell) you working on this idea.
+Maybe your mind was blown by a single sentence in a book you were reading that sparked a series of independent research projects.
 You could share the scene of you encountering that sentence, what made it so unsettling, and how your projects helped you work through the concepts.
-Even if these projects are listed and described elsewhere in your application package, you would be providing a behind-the-scenes perspective that would be so interesting and valuable to admissions officers.
+Even if these projects are listed and described elsewhere in your application package, you would be providing a behind-the-scenes perspective that would be interesting and valuable to admissions officers.
 Plus, no one else would be writing this same essay because the experience is unique.

-There is NO ONE RIGHT OR WRONG TOPIC.
+There is no one right or wrong topic.
 You have to find the right angles to pursue, and that takes some time.

 I’ll leave you with some words from Ralph Waldo Emerson’s essay “Experience”:

 “A man is like a bit of Labrador spar, which has no lustre as you turn it in your hand, until you come to a particular angle; then it shows deep and beautiful colors.”